3. 21 elephants, 17 camels and a rooster crossed the Brooklyn Bridge in its first 2 years

 There is more than one literal gold digger in New York.
 These people scour the streets and find gold and gems in cracks in the sidewalks.
 One such individual, a video creator called Klesh, documents his process on YouTube.

-6. You are more likely to be bitten by a New Yorker than a shark
+6. A study from the 1980s held that you are more likely to be bitten by a New Yorker than a shark

 The New York subway system is among the most extensive in the world.

-7. The New York subway system is one of the most extensive in the world
+7. The New York City subway system is one of the most extensive in the world

 The New York subway system one of the most extensive in the world, boasting 472 stations, encompassing 665 miles of track and carrying an average of 5.5million passengers on weekdays.